Kalabha Kadhalan

 Kalaabak Kadhalan is a 2006 Indian Tamil-language thriller film directed by debutant Igore, starring Arya, Renuka Menon, and Akshaya.
 This film was a low-budget production, and the soundtrack was composed by Niru.
-It enjoyed relatively quiet success.
+The film was released on 17 February 2006 and enjoyed relatively quiet success.
 It shared a similar storyline to S. J. Suryah’s Vaalee and another 2006 film called Uyir.
-The film was released on 17 February 2006.

 Plot

 An IT manager named Akhilan and a Tirunelveli girl named Anbarasi are a newly married couple.
-They shift to their new house in Chennai and begin to live a happy life, even though their marriage is not based on love.
+They shift to their new house in Chennai and begin living a happy life, even though their marriage was not based on love.

 Soon, Anbarasi's family comes to visit them, and they leave Anbarasi's stepsister, Kanmani, as she wants to pursue her post-graduate studies in multimedia.
 As Kanmani stays with Anbarasi and Akhilan in the same house, she begins to develop feelings for Akhilan, even though he is her brother-in-law.
 Kanmani continues to dream of romancing with Akhilan whenever Anbarasi is not around.

-Akhilan does not want to hurt his beloved wife who becomes pregnant and has given birth to their son.
+Akhilan does not want to hurt his beloved wife, who becomes pregnant and gives birth to their son.
 Tired of dodging Kanmani for almost a year, he seeks advice from a psychiatrist on how to solve his problem.
-The psychiatrist tells him to try and marry Kanmani off to anyone else.
-Akhilan secretly comes to Kanmani's village and requests Kanmani's cousin to pursue and marry her.
-Following Akhilan's advice, Kanmani's cousin decides to marry her, but she rejects him constantly.
+The psychiatrist tells him to try marrying Kanmani off to anyone else.
+Akhilan secretly visits Kanmani's village and requests her cousin to pursue and marry her.
+Following Akhilan's advice, Kanmani's cousin decides to marry her, but she constantly rejects him.
 After about a month, Kanmani's cousin kidnaps her, rapes her, and leaves her at Akhilan's apartment.
 This shocks everyone in the family, especially Akhilan.
-He admits secretly to Kanmani about his action and also tells that the plan to rape was not his advice.
+He secretly admits to Kanmani about his action and also says that the plan to rape was not his idea.
 The whole family forces Kanmani to marry her cousin because of the shame of rape being taboo.
 The marriage takes place, and Kanmani's family leaves for Thirunelveli.

 The next morning, Kanmani commits suicide.
-Akhilan, Anbarasi, and their child go back to Kanmani's village.
-Anbarasi's aunt hits Kanmani's husband as she thinks that it was because of him Kanmani died.
-Akhilan, standing right beside him, is all over guilty because it was he who planned all this to avoid Kanmani disturbing his married life.
+Akhilan, Anbarasi, and their son go back to Kanmani's village.
+Anbarasi's aunt hits Kanmani's husband as she thinks that Kanmani died because of him.
+Akhilan, standing right beside him, is guilty because it was he who planned all this to avoid Kanmani disturbing his married life.
 The film ends with the note "Good love, bad love, what is there in love?"